Molecular biology: Avery–MacLeod–McCarty experiment

-Hershey and Chase experiment
+Hershey–Chase experiment

-Confirmation that DNA is the genetic material which is cause of infection came from Hershey and Chase experiment.
+Confirmation that DNA is the genetic material which is cause of infection came from the Hershey–Chase experiment.
 They used E.coli and bacteriophage for the experiment.
 This experiment is also known as blender experiment, as kitchen blender was used as a major piece of apparatus.
 Alfred Hershey and Martha Chase demonstrated that the DNA injected by a phage particle into a bacterium contains all information required to synthesize progeny phage particles.
-They used radioactivity to tag the bacteriophage's protein coat with radioactive sulphur and DNA with radioactive phosphorus, into two different test tubes respectively.
+They used radioactivity to tag the bacteriophage's protein coat with radioactive sulfur and DNA with radioactive phosphorus, into two different test tubes respectively.
 After mixing bacteriophage and E.coli into the test tube, the incubation period starts in which phage transforms the genetic material in the E.coli cells.
 Then the mixture is blended or agitated, which separates the phage from E.coli cells.
 The whole mixture is centrifuged and the pellet which contains E.coli cells was checked and the supernatant was discarded.
 The E.coli cells showed radioactive phosphorus, which indicated that the transformed material was DNA not the protein coat.

 The transformed DNA gets attached to the DNA of E.coli and radioactivity is only seen onto the bacteriophage's DNA.
 This mutated DNA can be passed to the next generation and the theory of Transduction came into existence.
 Transduction is a process in which the bacterial DNA carry the fragment of bacteriophages and pass it on the next generation.
 This is also a type of horizontal gene transfer.

+Meselson–Stahl experiment

+The Meselson–Stahl experiment is an experiment by Matthew Meselson and Franklin Stahl in 1958 which supported Watson and Crick's hypothesis that DNA replication was semiconservative.
+In semiconservative replication, when the double-stranded DNA helix is replicated, each of the two new double-stranded DNA helices consisted of one strand from the original helix and one newly synthesized.
+It has been called "the most beautiful experiment in biology".
+Meselson and Stahl decided the best way to trace the parent DNA would be to tag them by changing one of its atoms.
+Since nitrogen is present in all of the DNA bases, they generated parent DNA containing a heavier isotope of nitrogen than would be present naturally.
+This altered mass allowed them to determine how much of the parent DNA was present in the DNA after successive cycles of replication.